 Many retailers offer items online that are both unrelated to their brand and unavailable in their stores.
 Because they won’t sell much of these items, they don’t stock them.
 But somebody will buy them, so they drop ship.

 Not making sense yet?
 Watch this video to see how it works…

 Stores use drop shipping because they save on stocking and inventory costs.
 Is that helpful to you?

-Maybe those savings get passed on to consumers, but don’t count on it.
+Maybe those savings get passed on to consumers but don’t count on it.
 And sometimes identical products get drop shipped by multiple retailers at different price points.
 Meaning you can easily get ripped off.

 Don’t let this confuse you.
 Just because something is drop shipped does not mean you shouldn’t buy it.
 Just that you shouldn’t assume it’s the cheapest option.

-Jaxon Nagel, content analyst for e-commerce site Grainger.com, says drop shipping can actually make your online shopping experience better.
+Jaxon Nagel, a content analyst for e-commerce site Grainger.com, says drop shipping can actually make your online shopping experience better.

-He learned drop shipping techniques while working for Sears.com, before making the switch to his current position.
+He learned that drop shipping techniques while working for Sears.com, before making the switch to his current position.

 “Drop shipping gives retailers the flexibility to focus their resources beyond inventory,” Nagel says.
-“It’s easier for retailers to offer better customer service, and a wider breadth of products for the customer to choose from.”
+“It’s easier for retailers to offer better customer service and a wider breadth of products for the customer to choose from.”